glorialau123/gloria-lau-capstone/README.md

 1. Create a folder.
 2. Download repositories for both the front-end and back-end portions of the application into the same folder.
 3. Inside the front-end folder, create a ".env" file in the root directory.
 Inside the file, assign the environment variable to a local host url and port of your choice that will run the back-end.
 (Ex.
 REACT_APP_BACKEND_URL = http://localhost:8080).
 A ".env-sample" file is provided for reference.
 4. Inside the back-end folder, create a ".env" file in the root directory.
-Inside the file, assign the PORT variable to the same port you specified for the front-end.
+Inside the file, assign the PORT variable to the same port you specified in the front-end's ".env" file.
 For the OPENAI_API_KEY, you will need to assign your own API key here.
 A ".env-sample" file is provided for reference.
 5. If you don't have an API key with OpenAI, you can go to https://platform.openai.com/api-keys to create one.
 Please check if you have credit grants available to use: https://platform.openai.com/usage .
 6. Once both ".env" files have been set up, you can cd into your front-end folder and back-end folder from the terminal.
 Run "npm start" to start the application.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.